jpsthecelt/plutoraGuiPy/README.md

-This is an example of a Tkinter GUI-based on programmatically reading an existing record, displaing it, allowing update (through the GUI) and 'pushing' some JSON object into Plutora.
+This is an example of a Tkinter GUI-based on programmatically reading an existing record, displaing it, allowing update (through the GUI) and 'pushing' that JSON object back into Plutora.

 Programmed in Python, and using requests, this takes commandline parameters of form
     '-i', 'config_filename' - 'initial Config filename '